 The San Mateo County Bicycle and Pedestrian Advisory Committee (SMCBPAC) reviews policies, programs and priorities in unincorporated areas of the county to improve walking and bicycling.
 Committee members talk to residents to get their input on walking and bicycling issues.
 The feedback we get from you allows us to make recommendations to the Board of Supervisors.
 Let’s work together to make San Mateo County a better place to walk and bike!

-The SMCBPAC meets on the third Thursday of even numbered months at 7:00 pm at San Mateo City Hall, Conference Room C (wheelchair accessible).
-San Mateo City Hall is located at 330 West 20th Street in the City of San Mateo.
+The SMCBPAC meets on the third Thursday of even numbered months at 7:00 pm at the San Mateo Martin Luther King Community Center Conference Room (wheelchair accessible).
+Martin Luther King Community Center is located at 725 Monte Diablo Avenue in the City of San Mateo.